Tyulyachinsky District: Geography

 The district is located in the northern part of the Republic of Tatarstan and is fully enclosed by other districts of the region, namely the Sabinsky District, Mamadyshsky District, Rybno-Slobodsky District, Pestrechinsky District, and Arsky District.

 Coat of arms and flag

 The regional coat of arms depicts scales filled with coins and grain which is a symbol of a large fair that was once held in the village of Tyulyachi.
 Libra symbolizes the modern development potential of the region and at the same time its rich historical and cultural heritage.
-The green chapter of the coat of arms reflects the agricultural orientation of the area, as well as nature, health, youth, life growth.
+The green chapter of the coat of arms reflects the agricultural orientation of the area, as well as nature, health, youth, life, and growth.
 The gold color on the flag is a symbol of harvest, wealth, intelligence, respect; silver - clarity, openness, reconciliation, innocence; red - courage, strength, hard work and celebration.
 The coat of arms was approved by the decision of the Tyulyachinsky District Council on December 23, 2006.